macbuse/macbuse.github.io/JM/txt.md

 je peux poster ensuite le tableau et la vidéo du cours.

 !![M](Sure I understand!
-It's a lot better when you see the students but things are going to be very strange here in September)
+It's a lot better when you see the students but things are going to be very strange here in September and I  have to start preparing now.)

 #